ASCA Workshop 2019:

 - Fantasy as a political vehicle of real, unwanted, feared, or desired social transformation

 We welcome proposals for academic and artistic contributions that speak to the concerns of the workshop as outlined above.
 Abstracts (max.
-300 words) and a short bio (max.
-100 words) should be submitted to firstname.lastname@example.org before 15 October 2018.
-Submissions will be responded to before 15 November.
+300 words) and a short biographical note (max.
+100 words) should be submitted to email@example.com before 15 November 2018 (the October 15 deadline has been extended).
+Submissions will be responded to before 1st December.

 Written versions of all papers will be circulated to all participants before the workshop.
-All accepted speakers are required to submit a 3000-word paper before 15 February 2019.
-We kindly ask all prospective participants to bear this in mind before submitting an abstract.
+All accepted speakers are required to submit a 3000-word paper before 1st March 2019 (extended from February 15), so every participant get’s the chance to have a look at the other papers in their panel.
+We kindly ask prospective participants to bear this in mind before submitting an abstract.

+Thanks to the generous support by the Amsterdam School for Cultural Analysis, participation is free and lunches will be provided.
 All questions about the workshop can be directed at the email address mentioned above.
-More information will soon be announced on the workshop’s official website: http://realitiesfantasies.wordpress.com
+More information will soon be announced on: http://realitiesfantasies.wordpress.com.

 The Annual ASCA Workshop is organized in collaboration with NICA.
 RMA students are invited to contribute and may obtain 3 EC for active participation (i.e. presenting a paper).